-These two propositions (A) that land value is a social product, and (B) that a tax upon land cannot be shifted by the owner upon his tenant in increased rent, are well settled in the professional mind.
+These two propositions (a) that land value is a social product, and (b) that a tax upon land cannot be shifted by the owner upon his tenant in increased rent, are well settled in the professional mind.

-C. Third and last is the fact, a necessary corollary of the second, that the selling value of land is an untaxed value, a proposition which has received the specific approval of upwards of fifty leading American teachers of political economy, and has been seriously questioned by but two or three of the three hundred to whom it has been submitted.
+(c) Third and last is the fact, a necessary corollary of the second, that the selling value of land is an untaxed value, a proposition that has received the definite approval of upwards of fifty leading American teachers of economics and has been seriously questioned by but two or three of the three hundred to whom it has been submitted.

-Every purchaser of a piece of property knows, without argument, that he is governed as to the price he will pay, not by the gross income, but by the net income that will remain to him after all charges and incumbrances by way of mortgage or tax have been discharged.
+Every purchaser of a piece of property knows, without argument, that he is governed as to the price he will pay, not by the gross income, but by the net income that will remain to him after all charges and incumbrances by way of mortgage interest or tax have been discharged.

-To illustrate: assuming a piece of land worth \$300 a year for use to be free of all charges and incumbrances, and assuming the current rate of interest to be five per cent per annum, a purchaser would buy the lot for \$6000, because interest upon that sum would amount to the stipulated \$300 a year.
-But, assume that, on the contrary, it is found to be subject to a mortgage of \$2000, upon which the annual interest charge is \$100, then he will buy the land, not at \$6000, but at \$4000, the value of the equity remaining after mortgage interest has been paid.
+To illustrate: Assuming a piece of land worth \$300 a year for use to be free of all charges and incumbrances, and assuming the current rate of interest to be 5 per cent per annum, a purchaser would buy the lot for \$6,000, because interest upon that sum would amount to the stipulated \$300 a year.
+But assume that, on the contrary, it is found to be subject to a mortgage of \$2,000, upon which the annual interest charge is \$100; then he will buy the land, not at \$6,000, but at \$4,000, the value of the equity remaining after mortgage interest has been paid.

-But, assume further that this lot of land, besides being subject to a mortgage of \$2000, is subject also to an established tax of \$100, which charge the purchaser must also assume.
-He will then purchase the land not at \$4000, but at \$2000.
-The tax charge of \$100 and the mortgage interest charge of \$100 each reduces the selling price of land by the same amount, \$2000.
-The mortgage and the tax together therefore reduce it by \$4000; and the purchaser will buy the land at \$2000, the value of the equity which remains after both mortgage interest and tax have been paid.
-This \$2000 is the capitalization of the annual value of the lot after all charges have been met.
+But assume further thas this lot of land, besides. being subject to a mortgage of \$2,000, is subject also to an established tax of \$100, which charge the purchaser must also assume.
+He will then purchase the land not at \$4,000, but at \$2,000.
+The tax charge of \$100 and the mortgage interest charge of \$100 respectively reduce the selling price of land by the same amount, \$2,000.
+The mortgage and the tax together therefore reduce it by \$4,000; and the purchaser will buy the land at \$2,000, the value of the equity that remains after both mortgage interest and tax have been paid.
+This \$2,000 is the capitalisation of the annual value of the lot after all charges have been met.
 The gross value is the taxed value.
 The net value is an untaxed value.

-It follows from the above too brief analysis that under the present system, the selling value of land is an untaxed value, and landowners who invest to-day are entirely exempt from taxation.
+It follows from the above too brief analysis that, under the present system, the selling value of land is an untaxed value and land owners who invest to-day are entirely exempt from taxation.